 Types of United States Quarter Dollars

-Quarter dollars were first minted in the United States in 1796.
-Since then, there have been ten different designs or types that have been used on the quarter.
+The United States first minted quarter dollar coins in 1796.
+Since then, they have issued ten different designs or types of quarters.
 They are (with their years of issue):

 America the Beautiful Quarters - Silver Bullion

 The largest coin ever made by the United States Mint is the America the Beautiful Silver Bullion Quarter.
 Although this coin has a face value of twenty-five cents, it is composed of five troy ounces of .999 pure silver.
 It was never intended to circulate as a quarter, but to be sold to coin collectors and investors who want to buy silver bullion.